Charles Sturt University: History

-On 28 July 2016, Charles Sturt has declared Australia's First Official Carbon Neutral University.
+On 28 July 2016, Charles Sturt was declared Australia's First Official Carbon Neutral University.
 The Government of Australia's Carbon Neutral Program certified the university as "carbon neutral" against the National Carbon Offset Standard.

-On 9 May 2018, Charles Sturt and Western Sydney University announced a partnership with the Australian Government's network, to establish the Murray-Darling Medical School, providing Joint Medical Programs across the Murray-Darling Basin Region.
+On 9 May 2018, Charles Sturt and Western Sydney University announced a partnership with the Australian Government's network to establish the Murray-Darling Medical School, providing joint medical programs across the Murray-Darling Basin region.
 Charles Sturt's teaching base was established at the university's Orange campus to extend on the existing Western Sydney University program.

-In May 2019, for its 30th anniversary, the university announced its new brand and visual identity.
-This included a new crest that draws on the original coat of arms and the logos of its predecessor institutions.
-The crest's design includes patterns that draw on the culture and symbolism of First Nations Australians and echoes the landscapes of regional NSW.
+In May 2019, for its 30th anniversary, the university announced its new branding and visual identity.
+This included a new crest that drew on the original coat of arms and the logos of its predecessor institutions.
+The crest's ochre design includes patterns that drawing on First Nation culture and symbolism echoing the landscapes of regional New South Wales, especially the Murray River of its founding campuses.

 On 29 May 2019, Charles Sturt University announced it joined the Regional Universities Network (RUN), becoming the seventh member of the group.

-In March 2021, Charles Sturt University's first medical students commenced study at the university's Orange campus, as part of the Joint Program in Medicine with Western Sydney University.
+In March 2021, Charles Sturt University's first medical students commenced study at the university's Orange campus as part of the Joint Program in Medicine with Western Sydney University.
 The Joint Program in Medicine is designed to train doctors in the regions to help address the shortfall in rural and regional medical professionals.

+In 2022 the 50th Anniversary of the Riverina College of Advanced Education was celebrated, commencing with a Mayoral reception in the Wagga Art Gallery attended by the former College Principal and Registrar.
+A preview of Neil Hall's book,Paradigm Shifts Riverina College of Advanced Education 1972–1986, was presented as part of the celebration.
+It complements Portia Dilena's earlier account, Achieving Higher Education in Albury-Wodonga and 2001 account by Blacklow, Boadle and Goldsworthy.

-Campuses
+Campuses and buildings

-Charles Sturt University has six main campuses in Albury-Wodonga, Bathurst, Dubbo, Orange, Port Macquarie, and Wagga Wagga.
+Charles Sturt University has six main campuses in Albury-Wodonga, Bathurst, Dubbo, Orange, Port Macquarie and Wagga Wagga.

-Albury-Wodonga
+Albury–Wodonga

-The Albury-Wodonga campus is situated on the border of NSW and Victoria.
-There is a strong focus on environmental Science, education, business and allied health at this campus.
+The Albury-Wodonga campus is situated on the border of New South Wales and Victoria.
+There is a strong focus on environmental science, education, business, and allied health at this campus.